Stealth Browser MCP server

 Stats

-The Stealth Browser MCP Server provides web browsing capabilities with anti-detection techniques through the Model Context Protocol.
-It allows clients to navigate websites and capture screenshots while evading common bot detection systems by using modified browser fingerprints.
+The Stealth Browser MCP Server provides a Model Context Protocol implementation that enables stealth browser capabilities using Playwright with advanced anti-detection techniques.
+It allows you to navigate websites and capture screenshots while evading common bot detection systems.

 Installation

-To install the Stealth Browser MCP Server, you'll need Bun installed on your system.
+To install the Stealth Browser MCP Server, you'll need to have Bun installed on your system.
 Then run:

 # Install dependencies